Zomato/compose-sushi/blog/SUSHI_DESIGN_SYSTEM_BLOG.md

 ## Picture This: One Design, Many Worlds 🌏

-Imagine this: You’ve just crafted a gorgeous UI for your food app.
-It looks perfect on your Android phone.
-But then you open it on your iPad—suddenly, the fonts are off, the buttons are squished, and your beautiful color palette looks like it’s been through a blender.
-On desktop, your “responsive” layout is… not responding.
-And on the web?
-Don’t even ask.
+Imagine this: You’ve just crafted a stunning UI for your app.
+It looks perfect on Android.
+But on iPad, the fonts are off, buttons are squished, and your carefully chosen color palette feels completely off.
+On the desktop, the responsive layout falls apart.
+On the web?
+It’s chaos.

-Sound familiar?
-Welcome to the wild world of Compose Multiplatform UI, where your design system needs to be a shape-shifter—elegant on Android, sharp on iOS, pixel-perfect on desktop, and snappy on the web.
+Sounds familiar?
+Welcome to the complex world of Compose Multiplatform UI, where your design system isn’t a standardized model, it needs to be an adaptive powerhouse, elegant on Android, sharp on iOS, pixel-perfect on desktop, and snappy on the web.

-This is the story of how Zomato built Sushi: a design system that’s as flexible as a yoga master, as consistent as your favorite restaurant’s dal makhani, and as fun as a Friday night order-in. 🍛
+This is the story of how Zomato built Sushi: a design system as adaptable and consistent as your favourite dish from your go-to restaurant and as efficient as your food delivery order time. 🍛

 ---

 ## The Problem: One Design, Infinite Screens 🤹‍♂️

-Building a design system for Compose Multiplatform isn’t just about picking pretty colors or making buttons round.
+Building a design system for Compose Multiplatform goes beyond choosing color schemes or rounding button corners.
 It’s about:

-- **Device Fragmentation:** Phones, tablets, desktops, foldables, TVs, watches… all with different DPIs, aspect ratios, and input methods.
+- **Device Fragmentation:** Phones, tablets, desktops, foldables, TVs and smartwatches, all with varying screen sizes, DPIs, aspect ratios, and input methods.
-- **Platform Quirks:** Android loves Material, iOS loves Cupertino, the web loves… everything and nothing.
-Your design system needs to feel native everywhere, but still be unmistakably “you.”
+- **Platform Quirks:** Android relies on Material Design, iOS follows Cupertino guidelines, and the web adheres to no single standard.
+A good design system must feel perfect on each platform while still retaining a consistent brand identity.
-- **Consistency vs. Flexibility:** You want your brand to shine through, but you also want to let teams customize, experiment, and move fast.
+- **Consistency vs. Flexibility:** Your design should reflect your brand’s personality, but also allow teams to customize, iterate, and move quickly.
-- **Performance:** Animations, gradients, and shadows are great—until your UI lags on a budget phone or a low-powered web browser.
+- **Performance:** Visual flourishes like animations, gradients and shadows are appealing, until they start affecting performance on low-end devices or browsers.

-The old ways?
-They don’t cut it:
+The traditional approaches, simply don’t  cut the modern requirements:
 - **Copy-paste design:** Leads to a Frankenstein’s monster of styles.
 - **Platform-only libraries:** Great for one OS, but a pain everywhere else.
-- **One-size-fits-none:** The “average” device doesn’t exist.
+- **One-size-fits-none:** The “average” device is a myth.

 We needed something better.
 Something delicious. 🍣